The Japanese strategy guru, Kenchi Ohmae, said, “Rowing harder doesn’t help if the boat is headed in the wrong direction.”

 The next step is to meet with them and share what you want.
 Ask them what they want from you in return and write this in column three.
 If you follow this through you are on your way to building strong internal partnerships.

 Who you want to partner with is one of the most important strategic decisions a partnerships team can make.
 Therefore, spending some time looking at the industries that can really make a difference to your cause is an essential step in forming your strategy.
 To identify your priority industries, we recommend asking the following questions:

 - Which industries can help solve your problems?
 Can they help you scale your services, reach new audiences or strengthen your virtual offering?
 Who has expertise that you need?

 - Which industries have problems you can help solve?
 Do they want to increase to their employee engagement, reach new audiences or increase their diversity?
 Which industries would really benefit from your partnership?

 Equipped with the knowledge above, your corporate partnerships team will be empowered to form corporate partnerships that genuinely contribute to your mission, deliver incredible partnership experiences and be fulfilled in their roles.
 So, what are you waiting for?
 It’s time to write that strategy.

-If you enjoyed this article and would like to learn more, consider attending our upcoming Corporate Partnerships Strategy Training, which you can read about here.
+If you enjoyed this article and would like to learn more, consider attending our upcoming Corporate Partnerships Strategy Training.